yakincc/atrato-challenge-LYCC/README.md

 ```
 mkdir app
 ```
 Which is Window's command to create a directort.
-Now the structure of the project folder looks like this, but this will be modifyied as we go on with the challenge:
+Now the structure of the project folder looks like this, but this will be modified as we go on with the challenge:
 ```
 atrato-challenge-LYCC/
 ├── Pipfile